SQream/sqream_docs/guides/operations/optimization_best_practices.rst

 * Minimizing storage saves on physical resources and increases performance by reducing overall disk I/O. Prioritize the sorting of low-cardinality columns.
 This reduces the number of chunks and extents that SQream DB reads during query execution.

 * Where possible, sort columns with the lowest cardinality first.
-Avoid sorting ``VARCHAR`` and ``NVARCHAR`` columns with lengths exceeding 50 characters.
+Avoid sorting ``VARCHAR`` and ``TEXT/NVARCHAR`` columns with lengths exceeding 50 characters.

 * For longer-running queries that run on a regular basis, performance can be improved by sorting data based on the ``WHERE`` and ``GROUP BY`` parameters.
 Data can be sorted during insert by using :ref:`external tables<external_tables>` or by using :ref:`create_table_as`.